Immigrant InvestImmigrant Invest

 Where is it faster to obtain second citizenship?

-No EU country grants citizenship by investment, and the standard naturalisation period typically starts at 5 years.
+No EU member state grants citizenship by investment, and a typical naturalisation period in the EU starts at around 5 years.

 What should investors do?

-Portugal remains a strong option for those who plan to live, invest, or build long-term ties with the EU.
-However, it may no longer serve as a route to fast citizenship.
+Portugal remains a strong option for investors who plan to live, invest, or build long-term ties with the European Union — particularly through the Golden Visa and other residence permits.
+From 19 May 2026 it is no longer a fast route to citizenship for non-CPLP, non-EU nationals.

-The right decision depends on each investor’s goals, family plans, timeline, and priorities.
-Immigrant Invest lawyers can assess the situation and help choose the most suitable route.
+The right path depends on each investor’s nationality, goals, family plans, timeline, and priorities.
+Immigrant Invest lawyers can assess your situation and advise on the most suitable route.

 Schedule a meeting